 “On one hand we may say no,” says Howard.
 “On the other hand, we always try to say, ‘We’ll continue to look at the literature, and hopefully we can stimulate some scientific investigation in the area that we may have turned down.’”

-The graph below shows the “Top 10 Certified Conditions,” as of June 30, 2017.
-Rhinosinusitis, is the highest rated condition for both responders and survivors.
+The graph below shows the “Top 10 Certified Conditions,” as of June 30, 2018.
+Chronic rhinosinusitis, is the highest rated condition for both responders and survivors.

 The process begins when an interested party, such as a representative of an organization representing WTC responders, like John Feal, or a Clinical Center of Excellence (CCE) or Data Center like Mount Sinai in New York City, or anyone who wants a condition added.